DIY-Recording-Equipment/diyre-libdoc/15ips-mkiii.md

 ### Populate BC337 Transistors {.step}

 Place the transistors that do have a silver marking in the positions with a filled-in shape.
-Check that they are all oriented according to the shape on the PCB, then solder and trim.</p>    <p>Those positions are T3, T4, and T6
+Check that they are all oriented according to the shape on the PCB, then solder and trim.

+Those positions are T3, T4, and T6

 ---